Shiny Happy People: Critical reception

+Music video

+The accompanying music video for "Shiny Happy People" was directed by American film and music video director Katherine Dieckmann.
+She was asked by the band to direct the video, and drew some inspiration from a scene in the 1948 movie Letter From an Unknown Woman by German director Max Ophuls.
+In this scene, a couple goes to a carnival with a railroad car attraction.
+Rotating landscape backdrops roll past their "window", and eventually we learn they're propelled by an old man pedaling a stationary bicycle behind the scenes.
+Dieckmann wanted to re-create this situation, using a large children's painting for the moving mural.
+Stipe suggested her to contact a friend that was schoolteacher, having her fifth-grade class create the backdrop.

 Legacy

 In its 2006 "Song of the Summer" countdown, CBC Radio's Freestyle named "Shiny Happy People" 1991's "Song of the Summer".
 By contrast, in 2006, the song received the No. 1 position on AOL Music's list of the "111 Wussiest Songs of All Time".
 Blender magazine also ranked the song No. 35 on its list of the "50 Worst Songs Ever", and Q included it in a list of "Ten Terrible Records by Great Artists" in 2005.